Skip to main content

 How it shows up on video

-The bat is held loosely with soft hands and gives slightly backward at contact rather than staying firm; a good bunt shows an angled-down barrel and a controlled, non-firm grip with fingers tucked safely behind the bat.
+The bat is held loosely with soft hands and gives slightly backward at contact rather than staying firm.
+A good bunt shows an angled-down barrel and a controlled, non-firm grip with fingers tucked safely behind the bat.

 Common mistakes